MissyCanada2019/firebase-justice-bot/README.md

 To connect `justice-bot.com` to your live application:

 1. After deploying, go to the **App Hosting** section of your Firebase Console.
-2. Find your newly deployed app and click "Add custom domain".
+2. Find your newly deployed app and click **"Add custom domain"**.
 3. Follow the on-screen instructions to add your domain.
-4. Firebase will provide DNS records (like an `A` record) to add to your domain registrar (where you bought the domain).
+4. Firebase will provide DNS records (an **`A` record** and possibly a **`TXT` record** for verification) to add to your domain registrar (the company where you bought the domain).
+5.  **Important:** Log in to your domain registrar's website and add these records exactly as Firebase shows them.
+6. Once you've added the records, you must wait.
+It can take up to 48 hours for DNS changes to fully propagate across the internet.
+After a few hours, you can return to the Firebase console to see if the domain has been verified.
-5. Once you've added the records, Firebase will verify your domain and automatically set up a free SSL certificate.
+7. Once verified, Firebase will automatically set up a free SSL certificate, and your site will be live at your custom domain.